dbabic-webdev/cinema-app/README.md

 Before launching frontend write in terminal - npm install

 Admin can delete and add new movies.
-Regular user can only can do search.
+Regular user can only do a search.